whoward/docs/markdown/reference/test-configuration.md

 "sauce-advisor": false
 ```

-## Selenium Specific Modifications
+## Selenium-specific Modifications

-### Use a Specific Selenium Version
+### Specifying a Selenium Version

-We keep our service up to date with the current state of the Selenium project.
-For the cutting edge improvements from the project to make it to our service, we periodically update the default version of Selenium that we are running in our test servers.
+To keep our service up to date with the current state of the Selenium project, we periodically update the default version of Selenium that we are running on our test servers.

-If you find any problems with a particular version of Selenium or for any other reason you'd like to keep your tests running on a specific version without keeping up with our updates, you can do so using this key.
+If you find any problems with a particular version of Selenium, or for any other reason you'd like to keep your tests running on a specific version rather than the Sauce Labs default, you can do so using this setting.

-`Key:`
-selenium-version

-`Value Type:`
-str
+Key: `selenium-version`

+Value type: string

 Example: